gregpelkola/tech-blog/README.md

 - What was your motivation?

-To create a webpage where users cna create, and contribute to a tech blog by making an account and creating a post to the blog so other users can interact with the posts.
+To create a webpage where users can create, and contribute to a tech blog by making an account and creating a post to the blog so other users can interact with the posts.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")